thumpus/dragonquestdb/readme.md

 DRAGON QUEST DB!
+DEPLOYED AT:

 (This is the repository for the frontend.
-The backend is at )
+The backend is at https://github.com/thumpus/dragonquestdbbackend)

 This app is a database of information from the 1986 NES game, Dragon Quest (known as Dragon Warrior in the United States).